l1806-vex/ingenico/README.md

 # Ingenico
 My personal research about known data about TeliumOS (version 1 and 2) and Ingenico terminals based on it.

+### Why?
+Since 2 years this topic has bothered me, I was really keen on exploring this topic more.
+That's why this repo exists.

 ## TeliumOS PoS terminals
 TeliumOS has been developed since 2004 and has been discontinued in 2018, since 2018 Ingenico PoS terminals run Tetra (extended TeliumOS)